FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 ..
 R9

-We now move onto using the equation environment to render mathematical formulae, which are numbered.
-Another environment called equation star environment renders unnumbered equations.
+We now move onto using the equation environment to render mathematical formulae which are numbered.
+Another allied environment called equation star renders unnumbered equations.

-Backslash and opening square bracket and its counterpart the backslash closing square bracket is a short hand for equation star environment.
+Backslash opening square bracket and its counterpart the backslash closing square bracket is a short hand for equation star environment.
 There is no similar shorthand for equation environment (i.e, the numbered equation environment).